Fearne Cotton: Early life

 Cotton was born in Northwood, London Borough of Hillingdon, to Mick and Lyn Cotton; she has a younger brother, Jamie Cotton.
 Her father was a signwriter for events such as Live Aid, and her mother worked in alternative therapy.
 She grew up in nearby Eastcote, and was educated at Haydon School.
-She is a pescetarian and an animal lover.
+She is a pescetarian; she says she is an animal lover.
 She has participated in several half marathons for charity.

-Former BBC executive Bill Cotton (1928–2008) was her paternal grandfather's cousin.
+Former BBC executive Sir Bill Cotton (1928–2008) was her paternal grandfather's cousin.
 He was the son of the well-known entertainer and band leader Billy Cotton.
 In August 2017, Cotton's ancestry was explored in the BBC TV series Who Do You Think You Are?

 Cotton studied art at A-level, a skill she used whilst presenting the series Draw Your Own Toons.

 Television

 Children's

 Cotton began her presenting career in 1996, at the age of 15, with early-morning GMTV children's programme The Disney Club, after winning a competition for young talent to present the show.
 Cotton later continued with the show and with its replacement Diggit.
 She left in 2000, to concentrate on her other projects with CITV, including Draw Your Own Toons and Mouse, aimed at encouraging children to use computers.

 Cotton joined CBBC in 2001 to present children's science programme Eureka TV.
 From 2001 until 2003, she presented Finger Tips, an arts and crafts programme for children, which she co-presented with Stephen Mulhern.
 She later co-presented on CBBC's Sunday morning show, Smile and on The Saturday Show.
 She has also made appearances in the CBBC show Only in America, alongside her good friend and fellow presenter Reggie Yates.
 Cotton returned to children's television in 2015 by voicing one of the Voice Trumpets in the reboot of the classic British children's television series Teletubbies.